marcduiker/marcduiker.github.io/_posts/2020-05-12-serverlessdays-amsterdam-post-mortem.md

 - Issue 1: Uncontrolled resizing of webcam/NDI source.
 - Solution: ~~unknown~~, -- [UPDATE May 14th] --
 Thanks to the Twitterverse I now know the source of the issue and the solution!
-Apparently NDI Tools scales the video feed based on available bandwith.
+NDI Tools scales the video feed based on available bandwidth.
 Apparently everyone knew this but me! 😅 Thanks to [Maarten Balliauw](https://twitter.com/maartenballiauw) and [Henk Boelman](https://twitter.com/hboelman), who already [wrote about this](https://www.henkboelman.com/articles/online-meetups-with-obs-and-skype/).
 The fix is to apply a Transform in OBS to prevent the scaling as is [described here](https://support.skype.com/en/faq/FA34853/what-is-skype-for-content-creators).
 Note to self: RTFM! 😂

 ### 9:15